aiven/devportal/docs/tools/terraform/get-started.rst

 - `Sign up <https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=devportal&utm_content=repo>`_ for Aiven if you haven't already
 - `Generate an authentication token <https://developer.aiven.io/docs/platform/howto/create_authentication_token.html>`_ on Aiven's console or CLI

+..
+Tip:: Make sure that you have either the *Administrator* or *Operator* role when creating the API token.
+When you create a project, you automatically receive the *Administrator* access.
+For more details, refer to the `Project members and roles page <https://developer.aiven.io/docs/platform/concepts/projects_accounts_access.html#project-members-and-roles>`_.

 Configure your project and services
 '''''''''''''''''''''''''''''''''''